CodingIsAnArtOfMind/WeatherApp/README.md

 Header-based authentication is used with random client ID and random client secret.

+Password for Client Id and Client Secret which will needed while running the application:- key:X-Client-ID value:clientId key:X-Client-Secret value:secretId

+##Note: Pass above value in header for Header Based Authorization

 ## APIs Exposed

 ### 1. Get Weather Forecast Summary by City